vippsas/vipps-ecom-api/vipps-ecom-api.md

 - The merchant must have a Key Account Manager (KAM) in Vipps
 - The merchant must have a partner that is responsible for the Vipps integration

-To request _direct capture_, please contact your KAM.
+To request _direct capture_, please contact your KAM or Partner Manager.

+Please note that we still recommend using "reserve capture" in all situations.
+Just do the capture right after the reserve.

+### Capture payment

 Capture payment allows the merchant to capture the reserved amount.
 The API allows for both a _full amount capture_ and a _partial amount capture_.